-- There's an actual move called Nitro Charge in the Japanese games (Flame Charge, unfortunately, for everywhere else) that raises the user's Speed when it hits.
+- There's an actual move called Nitro Charge in the Japanese games (Flame Charge, unfortunately, for the English localizations) that raises the user's Speed when it hits.
 The move Tailwind causes your team's speed to be increased for five turns, whilst the Ability Quick Feet raises your Speed when under a status condition, even Paralysis!

 - These moves work in a more traditional fashion in the Pokémon Rumble games, boosting the movement speed of the user.
 When coupled with a naturally fast Pokemon like Ninjask and the Speedy ability, you can attain a level of speed that lets you get through levels in a matter of seconds (Handy when for searching for rare Pokémon).